aarnphm/morph/docs/content/DevelopmentPlan/DevelopmentPlan.md

 > [!note] Meeting chair assignment
 > Follow the schedule for notetakers.

-Given that `tinymorph` consists of both a web-based editor and an ML inference server, the following team members will take primary responsibility for each area:
+Given that `morph` consists of both a web-based editor and an ML inference server, the following team members will take primary responsibility for each area:

 - Interface design: Collaborative design process led by [Aaron Pham](https://aarnphm.xyz).
 - Web-based editor: [Nebras Khan](https://github.com/nebrask).